 Epigenetics may have developed concurrently, or may have been a later evolutionary phase.
 Epigenetic information has a duration typical of the lifetime of an organism.

 With multicellular organisms arose a strategy of reacting in this cell to an external stimulus to another cell.
-Nerves could sense, compute and distribute signals for action in order to implement these strategies.
+Nerves could sense, compute and transmit signals for action in order to implement these strategies.
 Such strategies are coded in the DNA but transferred to the nerves during morphogenesis.
 The behavior was in the genes and nerves, but the state was only in the nerves—a read only program.
 The nerves both processed and transmitted information.

 Some of these strategies would benefit from information storage of state with different time scales.
 I imagine scales from seconds to organism life-times.
 I doubt that one technology can serve greatly different time scales and that several storage technologies must be separately evolved.
+Control system engineers find this to be the case.

 Perhaps olfactory and visual sense organs resulted mainly from an arms race in the predator-prey game.
 In any case they gave rise to heavy computing demand, as well as muscles with which to move about.
 Brains would begin to result from consolidation of nervous activity for convenience of communications.
 Information storage would continue the strategies mentioned above for storage on different time-scales.

-Very gradually the state part of these evolved behaviors would begin model the nearby world outside the organism.
+Very gradually the state part of these evolved behaviors would begin to model the nearby world outside the organism.
 Multiple specialized instantiations of behavior, each with its own learned state, seems likely.

 Evolution is always on the lookout for useful sources of information—sources that provide survival advantages.
 The brain itself is such a source in a sense that I think has been largely overlooked.
 I believe that this can explain much of what we call consciousness.